 • Subordination of internal TLAC.
-The feasibility of contractual subordination of internal TLAC to the subsidiary's excluded liabilities (as per Section 10 of the TLAC term sheet) may depend on, among other considerations, the extent to which existing internal TLAC, which it has provided or committed to provide, and any TLAC needed to cover material risks on the resolution entity's own balance sheet").

-instruments do not preclude new tranches of subordination.
+The feasibility of contractual subordination of internal TLAC to the subsidiary's excluded liabilities (as per Section 10 of the TLAC term sheet) may depend on, among other considerations, the extent to which existing instruments do not preclude new tranches of subordination.
 In such cases, G-SIBs should consider measures to revise the contractual terms of these existing instruments, or issuing internal TLAC in the form of instruments that do not create a new tranche of subordination (e.g., regulatory capital).
-14
+11

 - Regulatory frameworks for large exposures.
 In some jurisdictions, large exposure frameworks that seek to limit exposures to single counterparties apply on an intra-group basis.
 The issuance of internal TLAC could increase intra-group exposures beyond the regulatory limits.
-If this issue arises, this may need to be addressed through an amendment of the regulatory framework, e.g. to exclude internal TLAC instruments from these limits (comparable to the treatment of exposures that are deducted from capital under the Basel Committee's large exposures framework).
-15 - Tax treatment of internal TLAC.
+This could be addressed through an amendment of the regulatory framework, e.g. to exclude internal TLAC instruments from these limits (comparable to the treatment of exposures that are deducted from capital under the Basel Committee's large exposures framework).
+12 - Tax treatment of internal TLAC.
 In some cases, there may be asymmetrical tax treatment of internal TLAC instruments between home and host authority jurisdictions under the respective tax codes (e.g., whether non-regulatory capital internal TLAC instruments are treated as equity or debt).
-In this respect, authorities may consider how non-common Tier 1 and Tier 2 regulatory capital instruments are treated under the applicable tax regimes, as these are also subject to write-down and/or conversion into equity outside of resolution. - Mechanism to upstream losses.
+In this respect, authorities may consider how non-common Tier 1 and Tier 2 regulatory capital instruments are treated, as these are also subject to write-down and/or conversion into equity outside of resolution. - Mechanism to upstream losses.
 Differences in legal frameworks between home and host jurisdictions, including with regard to the ranking of internal TLAC instruments in the applicable creditor hierarchy and limited liability law, could affect the passing of losses and recapitalisation needs to the resolution entity.